MAN SE: Crisis and World War II

-The MAN works in Augsburg, which produced diesel engines for U-boats, and the MAN works in Nuremberg, which built 40% of Germany's Panther tanks, were often the target of massive Allied bombing attacks during World War II.
+The MAN works in Augsburg, which produced diesel engines for U-boats and surface craft, and the MAN works in Nuremberg, which built 40% of Germany's Panther tanks, were often the target of massive Allied bombing attacks during World War II.

 Postwar period

 After the end of World War II, the allies split up the GHH group.
 A vertical integration, in which mining, iron, and steel production are consolidated, was not allowed anymore.
 The "Gutehoffnungshütte", together with the MAN firms of Southern Germany, therefore concentrated on engineering, plant construction, commercial vehicles, and printing machines.
 This process has been supported by strategic acquisitions and dispositions; one of the most important was the take-over of the truck and bus division of the commercial vehicles manufacturer Büssing (1971), the disposition of the shares of the shipyard Deutsche Werft (1966/67), and the acquisition of the printing machine producer Faber&Schleicher, as well as its fusion to MAN Roland Druckmaschinen AG (1979).

 In 1980, MAN took control of Burmeister & Wain, the Danish company that had been a world leader in design and construction of large diesel engines for large ships.

 In 1982/83, the "Gutehoffnungshütte" plunged into a deep corporate crisis.
 The enterprise suffered from the late effects of the second oil crisis and a bad economic situation.
 This was particularly displayed by the dramatic downturn of the commercial vehicle sales figures.
 Besides external factors, the chief course of these problems was the obsolete company structure with extensive cross-subsidisation between the divisions.
 At this time, the former director of GHH presented a reclamation concept that envisioned a complete consolidation of the subsidiary with the holding company.
 This concept encountered great resistance with GHH's major shareholders Allianz AG and Commerzbank.
 The media speculated about a "Bavarian conspiracy" against the management in Oberhausen.

 In 1986, with Klaus Götte, the group got a new company structure and became a contractual group with an economically independent division at several locations.
 This was also attended by the transferring of the MAN headquarters from Oberhausen to Munich, and by the new company name, MAN AG.